danielfett/draft-dpop/mainmatter.md

 This document resulted from discussions at the 4th OAuth Security Workshop in Stuttgart, Germany.
-We thank the organizers of this workshop (Ralf Küsters, Guido Schmitz).
+We thank the organizers of this workshop (Ralf Kusters, Guido Schmitz).